awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 ```

 **To describe event windows that match one or more filters using the AWS CLI**
 Use the [describe\-instance\-event\-windows](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-event-windows.html) command with the `--filters` parameter\.
-In the following example, the `instance-id` filter is used to describe all the event windows that are associated with the specified instance\.
+In the following example, the `instance-id` filter is used to describe all of the event windows that are associated with the specified instance\.

 When a filter is used, it performs a direct match\.
 However, the `instance-id` filter is different\.
-If there is no direct match to the instance ID, then it falls back to indirect associations with the event window such as the instance's tags or Dedicated Host ID \(if the instance is on a Dedicated Host\)\.
+If there is no direct match to the instance ID, then it falls back to indirect associations with the event window, such as the instance's tags or Dedicated Host ID \(if the instance is on a Dedicated Host\)\.

 For the list of supported filters, see [describe\-instance\-event\-windows](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instance-event-windows.html) in the *AWS CLI Reference*\.